-- First and foremost the hand movement should be simple and simultaneous with the whistle. - As with other hand signals, the hand motion is for the table, coaches, and fans. - Hit the whistle hard and loud! - If your matches have an inordinate number of false starts, it is possibly the official causing the problem. - Be stationary & vary whistle.
+- First and foremost the hand movement should be simple and simultaneous with the whistle. - As with other hand signals, the hand motion is also for the table, coaches, and fans. - Hit the whistle hard and loud! - If your matches have an inordinate number of false starts, it is possibly the official causing the problem. - Be stationary & vary whistle.

-Setting in the Referee's Position:
+Setting in the Referee's Position: 12 o'clock is in reference to the heads of wrestlers

 - The referee should to be at an angle (right or left of center) to the wrestlers.
 If the wrestler's are 12 o'clock, the referee should to be at 10 or 2 o'clock.
-He/she should typically be opposite the "near side". - The referee should stand (may lower level to view the palm) and move sides four or five feet from wrestlers. - This gives the referee the ability to see the placement of the offensive wrestler's head in the mid-line, the palm on the navel, the palm on the elbow, and the back foot. - o Do not be out on the edge of the circle...that is too far away! - The referee may have a difficult view of the near side back foot, but by moving sides he/she can make sure it too is legal. - As per NFHS rule book, the defensive wrestler gets in position and "set" first, then the referee will direct the offensive wrestler to "cover", and gives the offensive wrestler the "set" command. - Remember a brief pause momentarily before the referee give a simultaneous hand signal and whistle start. - o Do not allow the top wrestler to rock the bottom wrestler off his base caution - The referee should be stationary and ever vigilant to observe rolling and false starts.
+He/she should typically be opposite the "near side", or as we say on the open side of the wrestlers. - The referee should stand (may lower level to view the palm) and move several steps to the open side of the wrestlers. - o This gives the referee the ability to see the placement of the offensive wrestler's head in the mid-line, the palm on the navel, the palm on the elbow, and the back foot. - o Do not be out on the edge of the circle...that is too far away! - The referee may have a difficult view of the near side back foot, but by moving sides he/she can make sure it too is legal. - The defensive wrestler gets in position and "set" first, then the referee will directs the offensive wrestler to "cover", once legal and stationary start he match with a simultaneous hand signal and whistle. - Remember a brief pause momentarily before the referee give a simultaneous hand signal and whistle start. - o Do not allow the top wrestler to rock the bottom wrestler off his base caution - The referee should be stationary and ever vigilant to observe rolling and false starts.